On This Page

 Enrolment Policy

 Due to there being a high demand for a free public education, combined with limited spaces and resources, only Caymanians (including Cayman Status holders) are given priority for the places that are available.
-After this, spaces are offered to the children of expats who work for the government and then, if there is space, other expats.
-Some schools in the outer districts do sometimes have spaces available which expats can fill.
-Caymanians do not have to pay for their schooling, nor do they have to pay for external exams, and they get free breakfast, smack and lunch at school.
+After this, spaces are offered to the children of expats who work for the Government and then, if there is space, other expats.
+Some schools in the outer districts sometimes have spaces available which expats can fill.
+Caymanians do not have to pay for their schooling, nor do they have to pay for external exams, and they get free meals at school.
 If an expat child gets into a government school, then their parents are required to pay CI$750 per year for primary school, CI$900 per year for middle school and CI$1,200 per year for high school.
 For Government schools, everyone must now register online and upload the required documents.
 These include your child’s birth certificate, residency documents, immunisation record, two forms of proof of your street address plus a previous school report or transcript (Years 1-11) and any Educational Psychological reports, if they apply.

 For Government schools everyone must now register online.
 See Schools.edu.ky/registration and make sure to have all your documents ready to upload.
-These include your childs birth certificate, residency documents, immunisation record, two forms of proof of your street address plus a previous school report or transcript (Years 1-11) and any Educational Psychological reports, if they apply.
+These include your child's birth certificate, residency documents, immunisation record, two forms of proof of your street address plus a previous school report or transcript (Years 1-11) and any Educational Psychological reports, if they apply.

 School System